salient-labs/toolkit/src/Toolkit/Utility/README.md

 ---

-`salient/utils` provides utility methods via the following stateless classes.
+`salient/utils` provides utility methods via the stateless classes below.

 > If your project uses `File::find()` or `File::pruneDir()`,
 > [salient/iterators][] must also be installed.